 New groups may be accepted by a two-thirds vote of a quorum of Governing Council members.
 For the purposes of membership, quorum will exist when at least two-thirds of the groups belonging to the Student Diversity Center are represented.
 The Director has the authority to approve or veto the Governing Council’s decisions.
 Appeals by the petitioning group may be made to the Dean of Students.
 Groups may withdraw from the Student Diversity Center by a vote of their membership.

-Funds for the Center are provided by the Division of Student Affairs and are managed by the Director of Multicultural Student Services.
+Funds for the Center are provided by the Division of Student Affairs and are managed by the Director of Intercultural Engagement.

 Some of the student groups that are members of the Center are also recognized and/or registered by ASUPS.
 As such, they may receive funding and programmatic support; their memberships must be open to all members of the student body; and they must have a faculty or staff advisor.